What is LSD?

 LSD has a slow onset of about an hour but can last anywhere from 4 to 12 hours before it wears off, however, the effect may linger for up to a day or longer, depending on the dosage and potency.
 The effects commonly experienced while using LSD, are:

-• Perceptual distortions – users may experience visual and auditory perceptual changes related to the size and shape of objects, movement, colour, sounds, touch, taste and smell, along with impair depth and time perception.
+- Perceptual distortions – users may experience visual and auditory perceptual changes related to the size and shape of objects, movement, color, sounds, touch, taste and smell, along with impair depth and time perception.

-• Flashbacks – reliving previous moments in life, or ‘travelling’ into the future.
+- Flashbacks – reliving previous moments in life, or ‘traveling’ into the future.